-Josefina Castillo, from Argentina, has been teaching English for eight years.
-She got her start working for a language institute but soon found that the structured environment of being an employee was not the best fit for her, so she made the leap and became a freelance ESL teacher, launching her own English institute.
-She shares the benefits of becoming a freelancer for anyone considering teaching on their own terms.
+Josefina Castillo, from Argentina, has been teaching English for 10 years.
+She got her start working for a language institute but soon found the structured environment of being an employee was not the best fit for her, so she made the leap and became a teacherpreneur, launching her own English institute.
+She shares the benefits of becoming an independent ESL teacher for anyone considering teaching on their own terms.

-Maybe you’re an experienced English teacher.
+Maybe you’re an experienced English teacher who has taken countless TEFL courses and worked in the industry for years.
 You get up every day, lessons ready, and head out the door to the institution you work for.
-You still feel passionate about what you do … but something is amiss.
-You don’t want to work for others anymore.
+Perhaps you still feel passionate about what you do … but something is amiss.
+Alternatively, you don’t want to work for others anymore.
 You feel the need to work for yourself, to be in charge.

-Or, maybe you’ve just finished your TEFL/TESOL course and are a new teacher at a school or online tutoring company.
+Or, maybe you’ve just finished your online TEFL course and are a new teacher at a school or online tutoring company.
 You’ve long wanted to teach English, but now you’re feeling disappointed.
-This structured environment is not what you imagined it would be You want freedom; you want to be at the wheel of everything.
+This structured environment is not what you imagined it would be.
+You want freedom.
+You want to be in the driver’s seat.

-If you’re reading this, the freelancer spark is probably already burning within you, and one of these descriptions might hit close to home.
-I understand because some years ago, before I decided to take a leap of faith to do what I loved, I had been the main character in these stories for a while.
-I felt frustrated, overwhelmed, and trapped in a safe, regular, teaching job at a school.
-My heart just wasn’t in it, and I knew I wasn’t giving one-hundred percent.
+If you’re reading this, the independent spark is probably already burning within you, and one of these descriptions might hit close to home.
+I understand because some years ago before I decided to take a leap of faith to do what I loved, I had been the main character in these stories for a while.
+I felt frustrated, overwhelmed, and trapped in a safe, regular teaching job at a school.
+My heart just wasn’t in it, and I knew I wasn’t giving 100 percent.

-The benefits of becoming a teacherpreneur abound.
+The benefits of becoming an independent online teacher abound.
 Here are some reasons I recommend you take the leap:

-1. All types of freelance English ESL teachers are in demand.
+1. You can do what you love, as all types of ESL teachers are in demand.

 Personally, I love working with adults in general, and retirees in particular.
 I enjoy every class that we have and how much energy they put into everything they do.
-I feel like I always get the chance to fulfill my passion as a freelance teacher!
+I feel like I always get the chance to fulfill my passion as an independent teacher!

-2. As a freelance English teacher, you are your own boss – teach who, what, how, where, and when you like.
+2. You are your own boss – teach who, what, how, where, and when you like.

-You can not only choose your ESL teaching niche and preferred student age, but you have the freedom to establish your own rates, curricula, and teaching location (whether home, a café or an Airbnb while you’re traveling!)
+You can not only choose your ESL teaching niche and preferred student age, but you also have the freedom to establish your own rates, curricula, and teaching location (whether at home, a café, or an Airbnb while you’re traveling!)

 For example, when I worked for a language institute, I was teaching kids, but that wasn’t exactly my cup of tea.
-So I changed to freelance teaching adults, offering an in-person (and then online) conversation group that was centered around having coffee together.
-Now, these “Coffee Talks” are a favorite at my institute!
+So, I became a teacherpreneur, starting my own teaching business.
+I specialized in teaching adults and began offering an online conversation group centered around having coffee together.
+Today, these “Coffee Talks” are a favorite at my institute!

-3. You can feel free to let your “teachernality” out.
+3. You can feel free to let your personality shine.

-As a freelancer, your preferences, style, and personality can permeate your teaching materials, methods, and processes, which is something that you often can’t do when you work for others.
+As an ESL teacher, your preferences, style, and personality can permeate your teaching materials, methods, and processes, which is something that you often can’t do when you work for others.

 I have an active personality; I’m very energetic and enjoy games a lot.
 Working for myself, I always try to transmit this style to my students: being passionate, taking the lead, and never being afraid to make mistakes!

-4. As a freelance ESL teacher, you’re always allowed to have fun and opt for a change.
+4. You’re always allowed to have fun and opt for a change.

-Freelance teaching jobs are versatile; they keep you constantly challenged and learning new things.
+ESL teaching jobs are versatile; they keep you constantly challenged and learning new things.
 Maybe in the morning, you choose to teach English to children and in the afternoon, you teach a group of marketing professionals!
-Variety is the spice of the freelancer’s life.
+Variety is the spice of the independent teacher’s life.